FlyJingFish/AndroidAOP/README_EN.md

 **⚠️Note: If the subclass does not have this method, the aspect will be invalid.
 In addition, do not match the same method multiple times in the same class, otherwise only one will take effect, Use overrideMethod to ignore this restriction [Click here for details](https://github.com/FlyJingFish/AndroidAOP/wiki/@AndroidAopMatchClassMethod)**

-#### Practical scenarios for matching aspects:

-- For example, if you want to log out of the login logic, you can use the above method.
-Just jump within the page to detect whether you need to log out.

-- Or if you want to set an aspect on a method of a third-party library, you can directly set the corresponding class name, corresponding method, and then type = MatchType.SELF.
-This can invade the code of the third-party library.
-Of course, remember to modify the above mentioned Configuration of androidAopConfig

 #### 3. **@AndroidAopReplaceClass** is used for replacement method calls